Skip to main content

 The first pillar of this protective architecture is focused on the privacy of your health information itself.
 It establishes the rules for how your data can be collected, used, and shared.
 The second pillar ensures that your health status, including any predispositions or diagnosed conditions, cannot be used to penalize you.

 It guarantees that your pursuit of wellness will not lead to unfair treatment.
 The third pillar centers on your genetic blueprint, recognizing the unique sensitivity of the information encoded in your DNA.
-Together, these regulations create an environment where you can safely and confidently use your own as a tool for profound personal transformation.
+Together, these regulations create an environment where you can safely and confidently use your own biological data as a tool for profound personal transformation.

 The legal requirements for wellness programs function as a covenant of confidentiality, ensuring your biological data serves only your health journey.